usernameisneo/grumpi/README.md

 **Warning:** This project is currently in **Alpha**.
 Expect potential bugs, breaking changes, and incomplete features.
 Use with caution, especially features involving code execution.

 `lollms_server` is a versatile, asynchronous, multi-modal generation server designed to work with the [LOLLMS](https://github.com/ParisNeo/lollms) ecosystem.
-It provides a unified API endpoint (`/generate`) to interact with various text, image, video, and music generation backends (bindings) using configurable personalities and optional function execution.
+It provides a unified API endpoint (`/generate`) to interact with various text, image, audio, video, and music generation backends (bindings) using configurable personalities and optional function execution.
+It aims to provide a robust and extensible platform for experimenting with and deploying multi-modal AI workflows.

-## Features
+## Key Features

-*   **Multi-Modal Generation:** Supports Text-to-Text (TTT), Text-to-Image (TTI), Text-to-Video (TTV), Text-to-Music (TTM) through extensible bindings.
+*   **Multi-Modal Generation:** Supports Text-to-Text (TTT), Text-to-Image (TTI), Text-to-Video (TTV), Text-to-Music (TTM), Text-to-Speech (TTS), Speech-to-Text (STT), Image-to-Image (I2I), Audio-to-Audio, and more through extensible bindings.
-*   **Binding Agnostic:** Works with various backends like Ollama, OpenAI (including compatible APIs like Groq), DALL-E, Hugging Face Transformers, llama-cpp-python, vLLM, etc. Users can add their own bindings easily.
+*   **Binding Agnostic:** Easily integrate different AI backends (local or remote APIs) like Ollama, OpenAI (including compatible APIs like Groq, Together.ai), DALL-E, Gemini, llama-cpp-python, Hugging Face Transformers, etc.
-*   **LOLLMS Personality System:** Loads and utilizes standard LOLLMS personalities (both configuration-based and scripted `workflow.py` types).
+*   **LOLLMS Personality System:** Loads and utilizes standard LOLLMS personalities, including configuration-based prompts (`config.yaml`) and scripted workflows (`workflow.py`).
+*   **Multimodal Input API:** Accepts complex inputs via the `/generate` endpoint's `input_data` list, allowing combinations of text, images, audio, etc., each with assigned roles (e.g., `user_prompt`, `input_image`, `controlnet_image`).
-*   **Asynchronous & Concurrent:** Built with FastAPI and `asyncio` for high throughput and responsiveness.
-Handles multiple requests concurrently.
+*   **Asynchronous & Concurrent:** Built with FastAPI and `asyncio` for high throughput and responsiveness, handling multiple requests concurrently.
-*   **Resource Management:** Implements basic resource management (GPU semaphore) to prevent overloading during model loading.
+*   **Resource Management:** Implements basic resource management (GPU semaphore) to prevent overloading during model loading or intensive generation tasks.
 Requests are queued if resources are unavailable.
 *   **Configuration Driven:** Server settings, paths, default models/bindings, security keys, logging levels, UI options, and personality configurations are managed via a central `config.toml` file.
-*   **Dynamic Discovery:** Automatically discovers personalities, bindings, and functions placed in user-configured folders.
+*   **Dynamic Discovery:** Automatically discovers personalities, bindings, and functions placed in user-configured folders upon startup.
-*   **Secure API:** Uses API key authentication for endpoints.
+*   **Secure API:** Uses API key authentication (`X-API-Key` header) for all API endpoints.
-*   **Extensible Function Calling:** Supports adding custom Python functions that can be called during generation workflows (primarily within scripted personalities).
-*   **Streaming Support:** Provides Server-Sent Events (SSE) for real-time streaming of Text-to-Text (TTT) responses.
+*   **Streaming Support:** Provides Server-Sent Events (SSE) for real-time streaming of Text-to-Text (TTT) and potentially other compatible modalities.
+*   **Extensible Function Calling:** Allows defining custom Python functions that can be discovered and executed within scripted personality workflows.
-*   **(Optional) Integrated Web UI:** Includes a basic Vue.js frontend served directly by FastAPI for easy interaction (configurable).
+*   **(Optional) Integrated Web UI:** Includes a basic Vue.js frontend served directly by FastAPI for easy interaction and testing (configurable).
 *   **Cross-Platform:** Includes installation scripts for Linux, macOS, and Windows.

+## Core Concepts

+*   **Binding:** A Python class that interfaces with a specific AI model backend (e.g., OpenAI API, local Ollama server, `llama-cpp-python`).
+Bindings handle model loading, parameter translation, generation calls, and capability reporting.
+You configure *instances* of bindings in `config.toml`.
+*   **Personality:** Defines the behavior, instructions, and context for the AI, similar to custom GPTs or system prompts.
+They consist of a `config.yaml` file and optional assets or scripts.
+Scripted personalities (`workflow.py`) allow for complex, agentic behavior.
+*   **Function:** A custom Python function placed in the functions folder, discoverable by the server and callable from scripted personalities to extend capabilities (e.g., calling external tools, performing calculations).
+*   **Multimodal Input (`input_data`):** The `/generate` endpoint accepts a list of input objects, each specifying its `type` (text, image, audio, etc.), `role` (how it should be used, e.g., `user_prompt`, `input_image`, `mask_image`), and the actual `data` (text content, base64 string, URL).
+*   **API Key:** A secret key required to authenticate requests to the server's API endpoints.
+Defined in `config.toml`.

 ## Installation